Sebi keeps Adani Wilmar's Rs 4,500-cr IPO in abeyance | Business

 The company, which sells cooking oils under the Fortune brand, is a major player in the edible oil industry.

-Proceeds from the IPO are proposed to be used by AWL to fund capital expenditure for the expansion of existing manufacturing facilities.
-The funds will also be utilized for developing new manufacturing facilities, repayment/ prepayment of borrowings, to fund strategic acquisitions and investments, and general corporate purposes.
+Proceeds from the IPO are proposed to be used by AWL to fund capital expenditure for expansion of existing manufacturing facilities.
+The funds will also be utilised for developing new manufacturing facilities, repayment/ prepayment of borrowings, to fund strategic acquisitions and investments, and general corporate purposes.

 AWL is a 50:50 joint venture company between the Adani group and the Wilmar group.